Yukun-Huang/Single-Human-Parsing-LIP/README.md

 A baseline model ( PSPNet ) for single-person human parsing task, training and evaluating on [Look into Person (LIP) dataset](http://sysu-hcp.net/lip/index.php).

 ## Model
-The implementation of PSPNet is based on [HERE](https://github.com/Lextal/pspnet-pytorch).
+The implementation of PSPNet is based on [Here](https://github.com/Lextal/pspnet-pytorch).

 ## Dataset
-To use our code, you should download [LIP dataset](http://sysu-hcp.net/lip/index.php) first.
+To use our code, firstly you should download LIP dataset from [Here](http://sysu-hcp.net/lip/index.php).

 Then, reorganize the dataset folder as below:

 ```
-LIP
+myLIP
 │
 └───train
 │   │   id.txt